Trustee liability insurance

 Are trustees liable for a charity’s debts?

-Trustees can be held liable for charity debts in certain circumstances, such as if the organisation becomes insolvent, due to the strict rules governing how charity money can be spent.
-This is different to the situation if a private company became financially unviable, for instance.
+Trustees can be liable for charity debts in some cases.
+For example, if the organisation becomes insolvent.
+This is due to strict rules governing how charity money is spent.
+It’s handled in a different way to limited company insolvency.

 Are trustees jointly and severally liable?